luizcva/cordova-plugin-tag-manager/README.md

 Keep this project as a fork, making easier possibles merge of future improvements from the origin project.

+For now, the plugin interface has not changed so the original documentation keeps fully in accordance.

 # Tag Manager

 ---